JamesOngICL/Smart-Breathing-Mask/README.md

 ## Github Organization

 A total of 4 development branches were used to build the frontend of the website as well as program the hardware.
-The final folders OPENCAREMQTT and hardware_final contain the complete and finished code that our group used to demonstrate the project.
+The final folders serverside and hardware_branch contain the complete and finished code that our group used to demonstrate the project.

 ## Running the hardware

 Please wire the 4 sensors according to documentation (with GPIO 23 and 24) used as the SCL and SDA pins for the CO2 sensor.
-Following this run this in the directory hardware_final.
+Following this run these commands taken from the directory hardware_branch.
 ````shell
 pip3 install requirements.txt
 ````